lorax521/DurangoGleaningApp/README.md

 ## Durango Gleaning V2

 This is a web map application desgined for data collection and basic geoprocessing using carto as the database.
 It provides 2 geoprocessing functions, finding the x number of nearest points and finding all points within x miles.
 It also has an edit mode where points can be added/removed from the map.
 When adding points, a form is used to encode point properties to the carto database.
+Additionally, Google maps is used for navigation.

 ### Setup
 This application is in development stage and requires suffcient changes to work for other databases.
 However it can be done following the steps below.